This information is for domestic students. If you are international, click here

 Is this funded?

-Yes - Government funding (including JobTrainer) is available to eligible students.
+Yes - Government funding is available to eligible students.
 Please contact us to see if you qualify.

 How can I study?

-This course is available on campus in our state of the art kitchen and as an apprenticeship.
+This course is available on campus in our commercial training kitchen and as an apprenticeship.
 Call us to discuss your study options.

-Location: Workplace delivery, theory classes at City Campus, 250 Collins Street, Melbourne, VIC, 3000 and MCIE Training Kitchens, 644 Victoria Street, North Melbourne, VIC 3051
+Location: Theory classes at City Campus, 250 Collins Street, Melbourne, VIC, 3000 and MCIE Training Kitchens, 644 Victoria Street, North Melbourne, VIC 3051

 Duration: 12 months class-based or 36 months apprenticeship